"Proud and at peace", Parthiv Patel retires from competitive cricket | Sports-Games

 ''I want to thank the IPL franchises and their owners who made me a part of their teams and looked after me well,'' he said.
 A long time leader of the Gujarat Ranji team, his finest hour would certainly be captaining his state to maiden Ranji Trophy triumph in 2016-17 season.
 It was Parthiv, who with his leadership and ability to identify talent, made Gujarat from a middle-level domestic team to one of the best in the country.

-Not to forget, he was India and one of world's premier fast bowler Jasprit Bumrah's first skipper at the senior level during the Syed Mushtaq Ali Trophy back in 2013, in which he made an impression to be picked for Mumbai Indians.
-While signing off, the cherubic faced glovesman said: ''I feel at peace having played the game in its truest tenets with dignity and in the spirit of the game and most importantly with great camaraderie. ''As I walk away a proud man, having fulfilled more dreams than I thought possible, I hope to be remembered with that thought and find your support for my future endeavours.''
-PTI KHS KHS SSC SSC
+Not to forget, he was India and one of world's premier fast bowlers Jasprit Bumrah's first skipper at the senior level during the Syed Mushtaq Ali Trophy back in 2013, in which he made an impression to be picked for Mumbai Indians.
+While signing off, the cherubic faced glovesman said: ''I feel at peace having played the game in its truest tenets with dignity and in the spirit of the game and most importantly with great camaraderie.'' ''As I walk away a proud man, having fulfilled more dreams than I thought possible, I hope to be remembered with that thought and find your support for my future endeavours.''
+PTI KHS KHS SSC AT AT.

 ALSO READ